 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-In addition to holding convincing proof for the efficacy of magnetic products, marketers of health-related products have to ensure they do not invite consumers to self-diagnose or self-treat (Magnetic, 23 May 2001, and Snowden Healthcare Ltd, 15 September 2004) or refer to serious or prolonged ailments (Zariefeh Ltd, 10 July 2002).
-Marketers may make claims for products such as "magnetic knee straps" only if they make absolutely clear that any temporary, positional relief results from the support offered by the strap and not from the magnets.
-Furthermore, the strap should have been designed for that purpose and the mention of the magnets must be incidental; implied claims for the efficacy or role of the magnets in such products are likely to be unacceptable (Magnopulse Ltd, 16 March 2005.)
+Marketers can potentially make claims for products such as "magnetic knee straps" provided the ad makes absolutely clear that any temporary, positional relief results from the support are provided by the strap itself and not from the magnets.
+Furthermore, the strap should have been designed for that purpose and the mention of the magnets must be incidental.
+Implied claims for the efficacy or role of the magnets in such products are likely to be unacceptable unless they are supported by robust clinical evidence (Magnopulse Ltd, 16 March 2005.)